Winter Carnival 2026

 GCTVGreenfield's Winter Carnival through the years >>

-Enjoy throughout the Weekend
+Enjoy Throughout the Weekend

-Four Phantoms BrewingOngoing – Sledding
+SleddingOngoing – Sledding

 Bring your own sled and glide down Beacon’s amazing sledding hill.
 Available all winter long.

-Enjoy the Greenfield Public Library's winter themed poetry walk with ten poems posted around town near the ice sculptures to reflect and enhance your Winter Carnival experience.
+Enjoy the Greenfield Public Library’s Literary Quote walk posted around town near the ice sculptures to reflect and enhance your Winter Carnival experience.
 Stop by the library or visit their website for a map.
+Stop by the library or you can check out this years map here >>

-Friday, January 31st Events
+Friday, February 6th Events

-Torch 4:00 pm – Torch Lighting – A celebratory torch provided by Suburban Propane will be lit on City Common to mark the beginning of the 103rd Annual Winter Carnival.
+Torch 4:00 pm – Torch Lighting – A celebratory torch provided by Suburban Propane will be lit on City Common to mark the beginning of the 104th Annual Winter Carnival.

-5:30-7:00 pm – Beacon Field Warm Up – Join us at Beacon Field for sledding, music by DJ Jason Antes, and a warming fire as you await the arrival of the Parade of Lights and the launch of the Fireworks.
+Bonfire 5:30 pm-7:00 pm – Beacon Field Warm Up – Join us at Beacon Field for sledding, music by DJ Jason Antes, and a warming fire as you await the arrival of the Parade of Lights and the launch of the Fireworks.

 Parade of Lights